 - Give yourself permission to leave early.
 It’s okay to set a goal for the number of contacts you want to make and leave once you achieve it.

-If you’re ever uncomfortable at an event and you want to leave, it’s okay.
+If you’re ever uncomfortable at an event and you want to leave, it’s OK.
 You can always say you have another event to attend.
 No one has to know that the appointment is with your family, a book or your pillow.

 Subscribe to Attorney at Work